hydroLB/C_Bird_Hunter_Game/README.md

 # 🎯 Bird Hunter Game: Test Your Aiming Skills!

 ## 📚 Overview
 This exciting and visually engaging game was developed as part of Lisa Dion's Advanced Programming class in collaboration with fellow students Maxwell Hughes and Tai Kitazato.
-Using OpenGL for rendering graphics, the Bird Hunter game tests your aiming skills as you strive to protect the skies from pesky birds.
+Using OpenGL for rendering graphics, the Bird Hunter game tests your aiming skills as you strive to protect the skies from pesky birds!

 ## 🎮 Gameplay
 In Bird Hunter, you play as a skilled hunter with a mission to shoot as many birds as possible while they fly across the screen.
 But be careful!
 If a bird reaches the left end of the screen before you can shoot it down, it's game over.